 Having experienced less than acceptable yields on their product, a studio grade audio manufacturer entrusted us to build a batch of boards for them.

-The boards were assembled to IPC-A610 Class 3 acceptance standards… as standard.
+The boards were assembled to IPC-A610 acceptance standards… as standard.
 The customer reported a 100% acceptance rate upon test, this was something they had not experienced before.

 What the cause of their previous issues were, is not known to us, but sourcing genuine quality parts from our established supply chain and building product to the highest acceptance standards, surely contributed to the 100% acceptance rate of the product we supplied.